KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 Using this convex hull in our collision detection algorithm we're garunteed to never get an undesired internal collision normal.

 Let's discuss exactly how we extend the triangular face when we have a concave angle.
 The normal of the adjacent face forming the convex angle must be preserved.
-If it's altered in any way, we could get collision normal that does not match the geometry of the adjacent faces.
+If it's altered in any way, we could get a collision normal that does not match the geometry of the adjacent faces.

 ![](images/pic_15.png)